sendwithus/confidence/README.md

 result = myConfidence.getResult();

 /*
-{ status: 1,
+{
+	hasWinner: false,
+	hasEnoughData: false,
+	winnerID: null,
-  winner: null,
+	winnerName: null,
 	confidenceInterval: null,
 	readable: 'There is not enough data to determine a conclusive result.'
 }
 */
 ```